-American criminal Sundance Kid, originally named Harry Longabaugh, was born in 1867 in Mont Clare, Pennsylvania.
+American criminal Sundance Kid was originally named Harry Longabaugh.
 At age 15, he headed west and received his nickname when was arrested for stealing a horse in Sundance, Wyoming.
 After a couple of years in jail, Sundance Kid resumed a career in crime, robbing trains and banks.
 Named the Wild Bunch, he and his conspirators went on the longest crime spree in the history of the American West.
 Sundance Kid eventually fled to South America where he continued his life of crime.
 Historians disagree on his death with some citing a shootout in Bolivia on November 3, 1908 while others suggest he returned to the U.S. under the name William Long and lived there until 1936.

 Harry Alonzo Longabaugh was born in 1867 in Mont Clare, Pennsylvania.
 He was considered the fastest gunslinger in the Wild Bunch, a well-known gang of robbers and cattle rustlers that roamed the American West during the 1880s and 1890s.